 August 18th, 2011: PortCon Maine, ConnectiCon 2011, and Win A Smartphone Contest!

 Sandwiched around Fourth of July weekend I attended both PortCon Maine and ConnectiCon 2011.
 PortCon went "multi-genre" for its tenth anniversary, and Sketch and I even brought the TARDIS for the event.
 Despite constant rain we had an incredible time partying with our friends as well as with podcaster/magician Brian Brushwood, voice actor Chris Ayres and the other guests.
 I also interviewed Brian for AnimeConsTV, which you can watch HERE.
 Be sure to follow his Twitter and check out his podcasts!
+I also got a great photoshoot in my Lebreau costume from Final Fantasy XIII, despite the fact it was sweltering in the pool area we shot in!
 Two weeks later Sketch and I drove down to ConnectiCon, were I performed in Anime Unscripted Friday night with Christina Vee, Jon St. John, and Sketch.
 On Saturday I premiered Rise from Persona 4 before changing into Inara from Firefly for the masquerade.
 There I served as one of the performance judges, which was a ton of fun!
 Also, my Lord of the Rings FMV, "Dance With The Devil" won two awards: Best Drama and Judge's Choice, which was AMAZING!
 Thank you to everyone who voted!
 On Sunday I wore Rachel Berry from Glee while Sketch, Katy, and Ryan dressed as Warblers.
 They danced and lip synched to music from the show while I kept crashing in - because Rach's a diva, duh!
 Finally, our August episode of AnimeConsTV is FINALLY up, and we have a contest to win a free smartphone powered by Android, so CHECK THAT OUT!

 May 31st, 2011: Anime Boston 2011 and BBC America's TARDIS Contest